daviddarnes/daviddarnes.github.io/_drafts/2015-07-11-new-site-structure.md

 ## And that's it

 Simple enough right?
 Ha, you joker.
 At least my design skills can be focused on my "calling card" site rather than this site.
 This subdomain site will probably focus on personal articles, a full portfolio of projects and experiments, who I am and a way to get in touch.
+Thanks for reading, especially if you got this far.
+Hopefully I'll actually complete what I've mentioned above, time is truly my only challenge.

+Cheers, Dave